oteomoura/endobot/README.md

 4. **Fetch relevant documents from the previously generated embeddings ✅**
 5. **Return augmented answer to user ✅**
 6. **Implement agentic behavior to recommend Endometriosis doctors by city 🔶**
-7. **Set up better project structure (Typescript, unit testing, CI/CD with GitHub Actions and so on) 🔶**
+7. **Set up better project structure (Typescript, Unit testing, Lint, CI/CD with GitHub Actions and so on) 🔶**
 8. **Provide a demo link 🔶**

 ## 🏗️ Tech Stack